ex-git/simple-cookbook/README.md

 ## Summary

 This is a simple app for people who want to find recipe with meal name or just the one ingredient of a meal.
 The app will return meal name, region info, ingredients, text instructions for how to prepare the meal, video instruction demo, and picture.
+This app will also calculate the total calory value estimated for the meal.

 ## Key technology used

   -HTML
   -CSS
   -JavaScript
   -jQuery